Articut

 ---|---|---|

 - UserDefinedDICT Parsing ERROR.
-(Please check your the format and encoding.): Cannot load user_defined_dict_file.
-Please double check the format (as JSON dictionary format) and the encoding (as UTF-8). | ||
+(Please check your the format and encoding.): The user-defined dictionary could not be loaded.
+Please check if the format (Dict) or encoding (UTF-8) is correct. | ||

 - Maximum UserDefinedDICT file size exceeded!
-(UserDefinedDICT file shall be samller than 10MB.): The user_defined_dict_file is bigger than 10MB.
-This may cause potential Connection TimeOut Error. | ||
+(UserDefinedDICT file shall be samller than 10MB.): The user-defined dictionary file size exceeds 10MB. | ||

-exec_time | float | Processing time at server end. |
+exec_time | float | The server time consumed for this word segmentation task. |

 from requests import post

-url = "https://nlu.droidtown.co/Articut_EN/Versions/"
+url = "http://ARTICUT_URL/Articut_EN/BulkAPI/"

 payload = {